Cairngorm Hills and Highland Life

 Our route follows General Wade’s military road through this desolate mountain pass, guarded by two opposed mountain peaks called the ‘Sow of Atholl’ and the ‘Boar of Badenoch’

-Visit the 80 acre site of a living museum that shows how life used to be in the highlands; the people, the buildings and their livestock
+Visit the 80 acre site of a living museum that shows how life used to be in the highlands for the people, their livestock and the buildings.
+Recreation of their 1730’s township was used as a film set for Outlander.

 - Ruthven Barracks (Photo stop)

-A prominent large ruined barracks built to pacify the Highland Clans after the 1715 rebellion
+A prominent large ruined barracks built originally to house government troops sent to pacify the Highland Clans after the 1715 rebellion.
+It now stands guard over the sprawling Insh Marshes nature reserve.

 - Glenmore and Loch Morlich (Photo stop) (Lunch stop)

-A stunning location in amongst the native Caledonian pinewoods of Rothiemurcus around the sandy shores of Loch Morlich.
-From the loch side (where we normally have the picnic lunch) you get great views of Cairn Gorm and the surrounding mountains
+A stunning location in amongst the native Caledonian pinewoods of Rothiemurcus that surround the sandy shores of Loch Morlich.
+From the loch side (where we normally have the picnic lunch) you get great views of loch, the peak Cairn Gorm and the surrounding mountains

 - The Reindeer Centre (Exhibition and paddocks visit)

 A short visit to the paddock/exhibition to see an animal that really enjoys the harsh Scottish winters.
-The main herd is free roaming across the adjacent mountains
+The main herd of over 100 reindeers is free roaming across the adjacent mountains

 - Boat of Garten (Photo stop)